tomdiggle/sitmos/README.md

     $ git clone --recursive https://github.com/tomdiggle/sitmos.git
     $ cd sitmos
     $ rake setup

-## Want to Beta Test?
-If you are interested in helping test new versions of the app, all beta versions are shipped via TestFlight.
-You can sign up [here](http://tflig.ht/OSDHqC).

 ## Attribution
 SITMOS - Podcast App uses the following third party components &amp; libraries: